DataKitchen/dataops-testgen/README.md

 ### Contributing
-For details on contributing or running the project for development, check out our contributing guide.
+For details on contributing or running the project for development, check out our [contributing guide](CONTRIBUTING.md).

 ### License
-DataKitchen DataOps TestGen is Apache 2.0 licensed.
+DataKitchen's DataOps Data Quality TestGen is Apache 2.0 licensed.